-Step 5: Complete Assessment, Orientation and Counseling (AOC) - Page 8
+Step 5: Complete Assessment, Orientation and Counseling (AOC) (OAC at Norco College) - Page 8

 - RCCD placement tests are available by appointment only. - · Appointments, testing dates and times are viewable online at each college's Assessment Center webpage. - To learn more, contact one of the assessment centers and follow the prompts: Moreno Valley (951) 571-6427; Norco (951) 372-7176; Riverside (951) 222-8451. - Online orientation and first term Student Educational Plan (SEP) are available only through WebAdvisor.